Here’s who could make history during Sunday’s Grammys - NewsBreak

 Here’s who could make history during Sunday’s Grammys

 Through her song “Happier Than Ever,” Eilish could become the first artist ever to win record of the year three times in a row, and the only artist along with Paul Simon to take home the award three times.
-She’s in position to join Adele as the only artists to ever win three major categories — record, song and album of the year — twice.
+She’s in a position to join Adele as the only artist to ever win three major categories — record, song, and album of the year — twice.
 She previously won for “Bad Guy” and “Everything I Wanted.”

-If Eilish wins in all her seven nominated categories, she’ll be the woman with the most Grammys won in a single year (H.E.R., Doja Cat and Rodrigo could do the same).
-But that might be a tough feat with Eilish facing some stiff competition for the show’s top prize — album of the year — which was expanded to 10 nominees.

 Eilish is up for best music film with her concert documentary “Happier Than Ever: A Love Letter to Los Angeles.”
-But in that same category includes Ahmir “Questlove” Thompson’s “Summer of Soul,” which recently won an Oscar for best documentary.These 8 music artists have never won a Grammy
+But in that same category includes Ahmir “Questlove” Thompson’s “Summer of Soul,” which recently won an Oscar for best documentary.What’s inside the gift bag every Grammy performer gets

 Even if Eilish comes away with six wins, she’ll be tied with Beyoncé and Adele — which is not bad company to be in.